Southside Elementary School

 There is a direct correlation between dress, attitude, and achievement in school.
 Parents and students are asked to support a standard of dress that contributes to a positive educational environment.

-A student’s dress and appearance shall not be such that it causes disruption, distracts others from the educational process or creates a health or safety problem.
+A student’s dress and appearance shall not be such that it causes disruption, distracts others from the educational process, or creates a health or safety problem.

 Dropping Off/Picking Up Students

-Students may not be dropped off at school prior to 8:15 a.m. as we do not have staff to provide supervision prior to this time.
+Students may not be dropped off at school before 8:15AM, as we do not have staff to provide supervision before this time.

 Students being picked up by car at dismissal will report to the cafeteria.
-Parents/guardians must have a car rider tag to pickup their child.
-Car rider line-up can not begin prior to 2:50 and students will be released by 3:15.
+Parents/guardians must have a car rider tag to pick up their child.
+Car rider line-up cannot begin before 2:50PM, and students will be released by 3:25PM.
+Students who are car riders must be picked up no later than 3:30PM.

 Drug-Free Work Place